runtimerobotics/fusion360-urdf-ros2/README.md

 #### 5) Moving the robot in Gazebo Sim and ROS 2

-To move the robot in GUI, we have to install the rqt plugin called rqt-robot-steering.
+To move the robot in GUI, we have to install the rqt plugin called *rqt-robot-steering*.

 Here are the instructions to install the plugin